EDF business energy

 EDF Energy offers various gas and electricity contracts for different business needs (see the below table for details).

 An EDF account offers small business customers access to its online management tool: MyAccount and partnering app as well as its live chat function for existing customers.
 Using your EDF login, you can view and pay bills, submit meter readings and even change or renew your business energy contract.

 EDF Energy also offers a 7% discount to any customers who pay monthly via direct debit.
 Businesses also have the option to paying using online banking, debit or credit card, or even cash via the Post Office.

 EDF business gas

-- Gas Smart Meter – As an EDF business gas customer, you might be eligible for a free Smart Meter.
-This will put the control back in your hands, allowing you to see exactly what you’re using and spending, ensuring that you only ever pay for what you use, and offering the convenience of automatic gas meter readings.
+as an EDF business gas customer, you may be eligible for a free smart meter.
+This will allow you to see exactly what you’re using and spending, ensuring that you only ever pay for what you use, and offering the convenience of automatic gas meter readings

-- Direct debit discount – If you pay for your business gas monthly via direct debit, you’ll be entitled to a 7% discount off your bill.
+if you pay for your business gas monthly via direct debit, you’ll be entitled to a 7% discount off your bill

-- Easy switching – EDF will also take care of the whole switching process for you, making it quick, simple, and hassle-free.
+EDF will also take care of the whole switching process for you, making it quick, simple, and hassle-free

 EDF business electricity